planetfederal/workshops/workshops/geogig/doc/source/index.rst

 * GeoGig
 * GeoGig QGIS plugin

 PostgreSQL, PostGIS, and QGIS can be acquired as part of an `OpenGeo Suite <http://boundlessgeo.com/solutions/opengeo-suite/>`_ installation.
-GeoGig can be , but thi
+GeoGig can be obtained from the `GeoGig website <http://geogig.org>`_.

-.. todo:: Details on how to get everything.
+.. todo:: Details on how to get the GeoGig plugin?

 We will assume that PostGIS is running at ``localhost`` on port ``5432``, and that both GeoGig and the PostgreSQL command-line tools are on the system ``PATH``.